tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 At the Townmaster's Hall, arrangements are made for Sildar's remains to be returned to the Lord's Alliance.
 The townmaster, troubled by current events, pleads for help in uncovering why a band of local misfits are causing unrest.

-The Sleeping Giant Inn, a run-down watering hole for food, alcohol and a gathering place for all manner of brutes, is their next stop.
-There, Tarkin spots the Redbrand as Gesgrim pays a waitress for intel.
-Too much alcohol later, the party drunkinly stumbles through the streets of Phandalin in pursuit of the ruffians.
+The Sleeping Giant Inn is their next stop; a run-down watering hole for food, alcohol and a gathering place for all manner of brutes.
+Tarkin spots the Redbrand; Gesgrim pays a waitress for intel.
+Too much alcohol later, the party tails the ruffians through the streets of Phandalin.

-Discovered, Tarkin barely manages to avert a fight, and the party concludes it's time to sober up, rest and weigh their next actions.
+Discovered, Tarkin barely manages to avert a fight with the Redbrand, and the party concludes that it is time to sober up, rest and weigh their next actions.

 <small>As of Session 5</small>